 - Product downloads (e.g., guides, whitepapers, etc.)

-- Clicks that initiated live chat with a customer service representative
+- Clicks that initiated a live chat with a customer service representative

 Once you log into your Google Analytics account, start by selecting your goal type: